UPPMAX/programming_formalisms/docs/prereqs.md

 ## Checkpoints

-???- Do you have Visual Studio Code installed?
+???- question "Do you have Visual Studio Code installed?"

      - No go [here](#Visual-Studio)

-???- Do you have Git installed?
+???- question "Do you have Git installed?"

      - No go here

-???- Have you configured a Git account?
+???- question "Have you configured a Git account?"

      - No, go here

-???- Have you set up a GitHub account?
+???- question "Have you set up a GitHub account?"

      - No, go here

-???- Do you know basic git?
+???- question "Do you know basic git?"

      - No, go here

-???- Have you installed Python?
+???- question "Have you installed Python?"

      - No, go here

-???- Do you know basic Python Python?
+???- question "Do you know basic Python?"

      - No, go here